SpenceKonde/megaTinyCore/megaavr/libraries/Event/README.md

 ## Overview
 The event system allows routing of signals from event "generators" (outputs on various peripherals) through an event "channel", which one or more "event users" can be connected.
 When an event signal coming from the generator is is "active" or "high", the users connected to the same channel as the generator will perform certain specified actions depending on the peripheral.
 Generators are often the sorts of things that generate an interrupt if that is enabled - but some things can generate constant level events (such as following the state of a pin).
 The event users can do a wide variety of things.
 Opamps can be enabled and disabled entirely through events, the ACD can kick off a staged measurement.
 Type A and B timers can count them, and type B timers can measure their duration or time between them with input capture.
 USARTs can even use them as their RX input!
 This is nice and all - but what really makes the Event system reach it's potential is CCL (configurable custom logic) which can use events as inputs, in addiion to having access to several more internal sources of "event-like" signals - and being event generators in their own right.

-More information about the Event system and how it works can be found in the [Microchip Application Note AN2451](http://ww1.microchip.com/downloads/en/AppNotes/DS00002451B.pdf) and in the [megaAVR-0 family data sheet](http://ww1.microchip.com/downloads/en/DeviceDoc/megaAVR0-series-Family-Data-Sheet-DS40002015B.pdf).
+More information about the Event system and how it works can be found in the [Microchip Application Note AN2451](http://ww1.microchip.com/downloads/en/AppNotes/DS00002451B.pdf) and in the [megaAVR-0 family data sheet](http://ww1.microchip.com/downloads/en/DeviceDoc/megaAVR0-series-Family-Data-Sheet-DS40002015B.pdf), or the datasheet for the part you're using.

 ## Level vs. Pulse events
 There are two types of events - a "pulse" interrupt, which lasts for the duration of a single clock cycle (either `CLK_PER` or a relevant (slower) clock - for example, the USART XCK generator provides a pulse event which lasts one XCK period, which is far slower than CLK_PER (the "peripheral; . while the TCD0-derived ones are) or a "level" interrupt which lasts for the duration of some condition.
 Often for a given even generator or user only one or the other makes sense.
 Less often, for some reason or another, you may need a level event, but all you have is a pulse event - or the other way around.
 A [CCL module (Logic.h)](../Logic/README.md) event between the two at the cost of the logic module and one event channel.
 In the case of timer WO (PWM) channels, the CCL already has level inputs to match the pulse inputs that the event system can get on compare match.
 Many of the pulse interrupts are generated at the same moment that interrupt flags get set - except that where an interrupt bit sticks around until serviced, the pulse bit is present generally for only a single clock cycle (meaning they are only *usable* for triggering other event system things or peripherals. s can be (they often let you do similar things faster with less CPU involvement, too), but unlike interrupts, they won't stick around until you explicitly clear them